hsing101/Image-Processor/README.md

 # AI-Powered Image Processing Platform

-A full-stack image processing application combining traditional computer vision algorithms with deep learning capabilities.
-Built with Spring Boot, React, and PyTorch for production-grade image transformation and enhancement.
+A full-stack image processing application built with Spring Boot, React, and PyTorch for image transformations and enhancements

 ## 🚀 Features